High Point Medical Center and Duke Medicine

 HIGH POINT, N.C

-. – High Point Regional Health System and Duke Medicine have entered into a unique agreement to expand program development and operational support for oncology and cardiovascular patient care programs.
+. – High Point Medical Center and Duke Medicine have entered into a unique agreement to expand program development and operational support for oncology and cardiovascular patient care programs.
 The two health care leaders together will provide unparalleled research and clinical care expertise to the Triad and surrounding communities.

-The High Point/Duke relationship was formed to further enhance the nationally recognized cardiac and cancer programs at High Point Regional Health System and provide a new opportunity for further clinical development.
+The High Point/Duke relationship was formed to further enhance the nationally recognized cardiac and cancer programs at High Point Medical Center and provide a new opportunity for further clinical development.

-“After exploring several opportunities for a clinical affiliation with medical centers around the state and region, we found Duke Medicine to be the right fit,” said Jeffrey S. Miller, president of High Point Regional Health System.
+“After exploring several opportunities for a clinical affiliation with medical centers around the state and region, we found Duke Medicine to be the right fit,” said Jeffrey S. Miller, president of High Point Medical Center.
 “This means our patients benefit from the very best of both treatment facilities, close to home.”